Obama wants to keep pressure on Syria as diplomatic option pursued

 The Senate's new bipartisan group working on a modified resolution included Democrats Robert Menendez, Carl Levin, Charles Schumer, Chris Coons and Robert Casey as well as Republicans John McCain, Lindsey Graham, Kelly Ayotte and Saxby Chambliss, aides said.

-McCain said the resolution would be offered as an amendment to the authorization for military force and would set a timeline for Damascus to turn over chemical weapons or face action.
-He said he was willing to see if it worked.
+McCain said the resolution they are preparing would set a strict timeline for Damascus to turn over chemical weapons or face military force.
+He said he was "extremely sceptical" about such a diplomatic solution but it would be a mistake not to pursue it.

-"I am very skeptical, but I'm certainly willing to give it a chance," McCain told reporters.
+"Some of us are already working on a modification to a congressional resolution that would require strict timelines and strict guidelines that would have to be met as part of the authorization for the president," he said on CBS' "This Morning" program.

-Carney noted "there is ample reason to be skeptical" about Syria's intentions.
+Carney also noted "there is ample reason to be sceptical" about Syria's intentions.

 "We need to make sure beforehand that the Syrians are serious and will actually follow through on a commitment to give up a chemical weapons stockpile that they've been husbanding for decades against this international prohibition," he said.

-(Additional reporting by Phil Stewart, Paul Eckert, Susan Heavey, David Lawder and Richard Cowan; Writing by John Whitesides; Editing by Karey Van Hall, Doina Chiacu and Jim Loney)
+(Additional reporting by Roberta Rampton, Paul Eckert, Susan Heavey, David Lawder and Richard Cowan; Writing by John Whitesides; Editing by Karey Van Hall, Doina Chiacu and Jim Loney)